 On or about August 15, 2018, Justice Emerson, in two separate but substantially identical decisions, dismissed both the Town's and the School District’s third-party complaints and granted summary judgment to LIPA and National Grid.

-The Town and the School District are both planning to file a Notice of Appeal forthwith.
-The Town and the School District then have six months to perfect their appeals.
+The Town and the School District have each filed a Notice of Appeal (the Town filed its Notice of Appeal on Tuesday, September 25, 2018), appealing Justice Emerson’s decision.
+The Town and the School District have six months to perfect their appeals.
 Perfecting an appeal means filing copies of the record of the case and the appellant’s brief with the Clerk of the Appellate Division, Second Department.

 It will take approximately two years to receive a decision on the appeal.